cloudify-cosmo/list-all-machines/README.md

             "type" : "azure",
             "description" : "my azure account",
             "subscriptionId" : "the subscription ID",
-            "key" : "the .key file. to create new one see : https://github.com/pkgcloud/pkgcloud/blob/master/docs/providers/azure.md#azure-manage-cert ",
-            "cert" : "the .pem file. to create new one see : https://github.com/pkgcloud/pkgcloud/blob/master/docs/providers/azure.md#azure-manage-cert"
+            "key" : "content or path of the .key file. to create new one see : https://github.com/pkgcloud/pkgcloud/blob/master/docs/providers/azure.md#azure-manage-cert ", "cert" : "content or path of the .pem file. to create new one see : https://github.com/pkgcloud/pkgcloud/blob/master/docs/providers/azure.md#azure-manage-cert"

         }
     ]